Bitcoin consumes energy like Switzerland

 But does all this energy use contribute to climate change?
 In other words ...
 Does Bitcoin boil the oceans?

-A estimates that the electricity used to produce Bitcoin produces around 22 million CO2 emissions per year – a level that is somewhere between those produced by Jordan and Sri Lanka, or almost as much as Kansas City in the US.
+One study estimates that the electricity used to generate Bitcoin produces about 22 million CO2 emissions a year - a level somewhere between those generated by Jordan and Sri Lanka or almost as much as Kansas City in the US.

 The authors of the study, published in the journal Joule in June, say that Bitcoin requires "huge" amounts of electricity to validate transactions through the decentralized protocol, which translates into "significant levels of carbon emissions".